sccn/sccn.github.io/plugins/get_chanlocs/README.md

 ---
 layout: default
-title: get_chanlocs
+title: README
+long_title: README
-long_title: get_chanlocs
+parent: get_chanlocs
-parent: Plugins
+grand_parent: Plugins
-has_children: true
-nav_order: 2
 ---
-To view the plugin source code, please visit the plugin's [GitHub repository](https://github.com/sccn/get_chanlocs).

 # get_chanlocs
 *get_chanlocs* performs electrode localization using 3D head image.
 It is an EEGLAB plug-in also using some functions from the Fieldtrip toolbox.